by Jim Salyards, Head of Horticulture & Internship Program Coordinator.

 Summer Garden Display

-Many roses are in bloom and some are coming into their second bloom of the season.
+The second bloom of the season is under way in the Rose Garden, with many shrubs in full bloom again.
 Be sure to wander all the beds and find your favorite colored and/or scented rose.

 Lots of summer annual pots have been placed around the garden, and more will be going out this week.
 Sunny areas will include petunias and petunia hybrids, along with zinnias and geraniums (Pelargonium varieties).
-Our shady pots will be SunPatiens and various begonias.
+Our shady pots are SunPatiens and various begonias.

 Many guests are noticing the golden black locust (Robinia pseudacacia ‘Frisia) to the west of the Swimming Pool.
 The tree was planted four years ago as a replacement for the declining golden honeylocust, and thus far, is a great replacement for the tree that Mrs. Roth planted to help draw the eye across the Sunken Garden and toward the beautiful western hills.